pnieves2019/MAELAS/README.md

 Orthorhombic (space groups 16-74)

-In the future, if the theoretical expressions of magnetostriction are derived for the remain crystal systems, then we will try to implement them in the new versions of the code.
+The crystal systems not supported by MAELAS might be included in the new versions of the code.